NCAR/DART/models/clm/tutorial/README.rst

 In this tutorial, observations of ``SOIL_TEMPERATURE``, ``MODIS_SNOWCOVER_FRAC``, ``MODIS_LEAF_AREA_INDEX``, and ``BIOMASS`` are supported by specific clm variables.
-See the table below which defines the dependency of each DART observation type upon specific DART Quantities required for the forward operator.
-We also includ the CLM variables that serve as the DART Quantities for this tutorial:
+See the table below which defines the dependency of each DART **observation type** upon specific DART **quantities** required for the forward operator.
+We also include the CLM variables that serve as the DART quantities for this tutorial:

 +--------------------------+-----------------------------+-----------------+